bloxstreet/support/guides/training-guide.md

 **Co-Host:** *Please note that speaking or distracting others is prohibited during this time, and you will be removed from the server if caught doing so.*

-The host and co-host will stand and monitor the LRs and the presentation to ensure everything runs smoothly.

-To begin the presentation, the Host must press the “Host Settings” button at the bottom left corner of their screen, and then press the button that says ‘Begin’. **If the “Host Settings” button is not appearing on the bottom left corner, the Host should rejoin immediately.
-The slideshow can only be played once.**
+To begin the presentation, the Host must click the 'Host Settings' button at the bottom left corner of their screen.
+After doing so, the Host should click the 'Begin' button.
+If the 'Host Settings' button does not appear on the bottom left corner, the Host should rejoin immediately.
+The slideshow can only be played once.

 **Host:** The presentation has started.
 If you wish to receive a closer view of the slideshow, click on a monitor.